Codijote/202510-cle-open-data-addition/README.md

 # 202510-cle-open-data-addition
 Some fixes to the data

+Correction proposition to the mismatch between the birthdate and burialdate and the ages, and completion of some missing sex following the names, Johns are males, Marys are females.

 This code follows the data analysis started by Alec Wong of Cleveland data laundry available at: https://github.com/awong234/data-laundry/tree/main/datasets/202510-cle-open-data.

 Needed packages: